 The Holiday Time at the Disneyland Resort tour remains a great way enjoy Disneyland seasonal decor while learning about different holiday traditions.

-Premium access during a 2023 Holiday Time guided tour is a huge time and hassle saver.
+Premium access during a 2023 Holiday Time Disneyland Resort guided tour is a huge time and hassle saver.
 Skipping the “it’s a small world” Holiday queue and having reserved viewing for A Christmas Fantasy Parade is a relief especially on crowded days.

-While the tour is open to all ages, some younger children might not enjoy the history aspect of the tour.
+While the tour is open to all ages, some young children might not enjoy the history aspect of the tour.
 Smaller kids in our group got antsy while the guide was talking.
 You know your child best so carefully consider before booking your own Holiday Time At The Disneyland Resort Tour.

 We always enjoy our Holiday Time at the Disneyland Resort guided tours and will likely keep this Disneyland tradition.
 The tour changes some each year which means there’s usually something new to learn or experience.